fny/greenlight/README.md

 ## Running the project

-- `cd frontend && npm start` to start the frontend
+- `cd client && npm start` to start the frontend
 - `bin/rails s` to start the API server
 - `bundle exec sidekiq` to start the worker
 - `bundle exec rspec` to run the API test suite